ParthebanRU/cycleon_tech_assessment-api/README.md

 Note:

-	* Run the first step only when you are launching the api for first time.
+	* Run the first step only when you are launching the api for first time or when you fetch new changes from remote.
 	* After the first run, you can directly click on run-api.bat